dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-cmake.md

 # Quickstart: Building with CMake

 This tutorial aims to get you up and running with GoogleTest using CMake.
-If you're using GoogleTest for the first time or need a refresher, we recommend this tutorial as a starting point.
+If you're using GoogleTest for the first time or need m_a refresher, we recommend this tutorial as m_a starting point.
 If your project uses Bazel, see the [Quickstart for Bazel](quickstart-bazel.md) instead.

 ## Prerequisites